-Perhaps a rather nippy dip in a rather murky stream springs to mind?
-That doesn’t sound very inviting.
-But fret not!
-One of the main principles of Forest Bathing is the orientation to pleasure.
+A rather nippy dip in a rather murky stream?
+That doesn’t sound very inviting and one of the main principles of Forest Bathing is the orientation to pleasure – so fret not!

-Often known as Forest Therapy, Shinrin-Yoku (森林 浴) focuses on the immersion of your senses in the natural world.
+Often known as Forest Bathing or Forest Therapy, Shinrin-Yoku (森林 浴) focuses on the immersion of your senses in the natural world.

 So where did it all start?

-If you think back to our ancestral ways, we used to be at one with nature.
-Humans worked and lived together in unity with the land and our natural surroundings.
+If you think back to our ancestral ways, we used to be at one with nature, humans worked and lived together in unity with the land and their natural surroundings.
 So, is it any wonder that even now, all these centuries later and with all our mod cons, we still long to get away from it all?
 Be that camping in the middle of nowhere or climbing mountains to feel alone and free?

-We’re simply going back to what we know but have forgotten.
+We’re simply going back to our ancestral ways.

 Fast forward to the 1980s in Japan – the government recognised that the country was gripped by a stress epidemic.
-The working class, in particular, were quite literally working themselves to death.
-In response, the Japanese Ministry of Agriculture, Forestry and Fisheries dedicated certain forests as Forest Therapy Bases (FTB), and began prescribing ‘green prescriptions’.
+The working class, in particular, were quite literally working themselves to death and so the Japanese Ministry of Agriculture, Forestry and Fisheries dedicated certain forests as Forest Therapy Bases (FTB) and began prescribing ‘green prescriptions’.

-The scientific data collected by these Forest Therapy Bases was compelling.
-And it led to the creation of over 60 bases dedicated to the practice, with plans to reach 100.
+The scientific data around these Forest Therapy Bases was so compelling that it led to the creation of over 60 bases dedicated to the practice, with plans to reach 100.

 Forest Bathing doesn’t have to happen in the deep wilderness; the Japanese deliberately designed the practice to take place at the edges of the forest, the ‘satoyama’ as they call it.
-The intention being for people to begin seeing the human world as part of nature, rather than something to separate.
-They also wanted to make the practice accessible to all, so deliberately avoided the need to take a long hike.
-I often do a form of Forest Bathing in my own garden (so I guess that’s garden bathing!).
+The intention being for people to begin seeing the human world as part of nature, rather than something to separate or making the practice inaccessible to some because of the long hike required at the start.

 Benefits of Vitamin N

-The forests used as therapy bases are cultivated with Sugi and Hinoki cypresses, known for their sense-enticing aroma.
-These essential oils are known as phytoncides and they lower blood pressure, increase the production of NK cells and improve mood.
-NK cells are known to help protect us against cancer and viruses.
+The forests used as therapy bases are cultivated with Sugi and Hinoki cypresses, known for their sense-enticing aroma – essential oils known as phytoncides – that lower blood pressure and increase production of NK cells and improve mood.
 Read more about the physiological benefits.

-The trees emit these phytoncides to protect themselves from attack, so it makes sense that they’re so beneficial to us humans too, doesn’t it?
+These phytoncides are emitted by trees to protect themselves from attack, so it makes sense that they’re so beneficial to us humans too, doesn’t it?
 Here in the UK, it’s mainly Conifers and Oaks that emit the airborne antibacterial chemicals; and Neem trees are the equivalent in India.

-Shinrin-Yoku has emerged as part of Japanese culture, which is known for its appreciation of nature and for finding beauty in simplicity.
-In Japan, the health of both humans and nature is considered to be an intertwined, symbiotic, reciprocal relationship.
+Shinrin-Yoku has emerged as part of Japanese culture, which is known for its appreciation of nature and for finding beauty in simplicity, and where the wellbeing of both humans and nature is considered to be a reciprocal relationship.

 Even the Japanese language reflects the zen-like beauty their culture emanates.
-There are hundreds of untranslatable Japanese words that relate to nature and have no English counterpart.
-‘Komorebi’ describes a beautiful forest with sunbeams of light peeking through the leaves of the trees.
-‘Hanafubuki’ refers to the way cherry blossom petals float down en-masse like snowflakes in a blizzard.
-And ‘kawaakari’ refers to light reflected off a river at night.
-Each word conjures up an entire landscape in the mind’s eye.
+There are hundreds of untranslatable Japanese words that relate to nature and have no English counterpart: ‘komorebi’ describes a beautiful forest with sunbeams of light peeking through the leaves of the trees, ‘hanafubuki’ refers to the way cherry blossom petals float down en-masse like snowflakes in a blizzard, and ‘kawaakari’ refers to light reflected off a river at night.
+Each word conjures up an entire landscape in my mind’s eye.

 In fact, translating Shinrin-Yoku to Forest Bathing doesn’t really do the experience justice.
 It should really be Forest ‘soak’ or Forest ‘drench’, as it completely soaks you in nature.

-Shinrin-Yoku is now entirely integrated with national healthcare in Japan.
-It’s accepted as preventative medicine to reduce stress and slow chronic illness.
+Shinrin-Yoku is now entirely integrated with national healthcare in Japan and accepted as preventative medicine to reduce stress and slow chronic illness.

 The Forest Therapy Bases partner with large organisations such as Nissan and Mazda Motor Corporation, police unions, schools and music groups.

-They carry out Health checks in some FTBs with things like mouth swabs being taken to measure cortisol, but the data isn’t shared across the bases nor standardised.
+Health checks are carried out in some FTBs with things like mouth swabs being taken to measure cortisol, but the data isn’t shared across the bases nor standardised.

 In homes, wooden materials and plants are used as decoration and believed to aid relaxation (read more about biophilic design here).